Iran shuts reformist paper over comments on law

 Aseman, which existed for years as a weekly, first published as a daily on Saturday with the cover saying “Rouhani is not alone”.
 It is the second newspaper to be shut since Rouhani took office in late August following his victory in presidential elections.
 Bahar, another reformist publication, was ordered closed in October after critics said it misrepresented Islamic history.

-Following Rouhani’s election, many Iranians hoped he would make good on his promises for greater political and cultural freedoms at home, a development that has yet to materialize.
+Following Rouhani’s election, many Iranians hoped he would make good on his promises for greater political and cultural freedoms at home, a development that has yet to materialise.

-(This February 20 story has been corrected to delete extraneous word in fifth paragraph)

 Reporting by Michelle Moghtader; Editing by Larry King